steadybit/docs-public/install-and-configure/install-agents-legacy/architecture.md

 The core of the steadybit architecture is the agent-based approach consisting of

-* a central platform, being the center of control for you
+- a central platform, being the center of control for you
-* multiple agents, deployed in your system to discover running hosts, containers and applications.
+- multiple agents, deployed in your system to discover running hosts, containers and applications.

-The following diagram shows this in an example of two hosts having each a running steadybit agent.
+The following diagram shows this in an example of two hosts having each a running steadybit Agent.

 ![steadybit architecture](../../.gitbook/assets/architecture.png)